nexaa-cloud/terraform-provider-nexaa/docs/guides/marketplace.md

 ## Next Steps

-- Start with Terraform or OpenTofu: Follow the [Terraform guide](https://docs.nexaa.io/automation/terraform/) to deploy your first services
+- Start with Terraform or OpenTofu: Follow the [Terraform guide](https://docs.nexaa.io/automation/terraform/?utm_source=terraform) to deploy your first services
-- Explore the [complete documentation](https://docs.nexaa.io/) for detailed feature guides
+- Explore the [complete documentation](https://docs.nexaa.io/?utm_source=terraform) for detailed feature guides
+- Learn more about hosting OpenSource on Nexaa [OpenSource](https://nexaa.io/opensource.html?utm_source=terraform)

 ## Need Help?

-Visit the [Nexaa documentation](https://docs.nexaa.io/) for detailed guides and tutorials on specific features and use cases.
+Visit the [Nexaa documentation](https://docs.nexaa.io/?utm_source=terraform) for detailed guides and tutorials on specific features and use cases.